 A 51-year-old male who denies any past medical history presents to the ED (Emergency Dept) with lower abdominal x 5 days on and off, mostly constant now, burning in nature, 9 out of 10, and worse on exertion.

-Diagnostic studies like CT and MRI of the abdomen and pelvis region revealed that the large intestine is severely inflamed.
+Diagnostic studies like CT and MRI of the abdomen and pelvis revealed that the large intestine is severely inflamed.
 The doctor consulted with a Gerontologist, and he suggested doing a Colonoscopy to treat the inflamed large intestine.

 A 47-year-old female presented to the emergency department with generalized abdominal pain, chronic constipation, nausea, vomiting, and diarrhea since this morning.

 She states that she has never faced any problem previously.
-She denies numbness, tingling, headache, itching.
-The physician performed diagnostic studies to reveal the problem and ordered IV fluids, Pepcid, Toradol, Zofran to treat diarrhea and pain.
+She denies numbness, tingling, headache, and itching.
+The physician performed diagnostic studies to reveal the problem and ordered IV fluids, Pepcid, Toradol, and Zofran to treat diarrhea and pain.

-The patient is presented to the gastroenterologist with abnormal findings of CT and MRI of the abdominal and pelvic region, and masses were seen in the colon region.
+The patient presented to the gastroenterologist with abnormal findings of CT and MRI of the abdominal and pelvic region, and masses were seen in the colon region.